MakieOrg/Website/src/blogposts/v0.22.2/post.md

 ## [Cleanup Patterns/Hatching](https://github.com/MakieOrg/Makie.jl/pull/4715)

-We have improved the support for patterns.
-We added tests and fixed various issues we found along the way.
-Patterns should now work more consistently across plot types and backends.
-We also improved the line rendering for `LinePattern` and anchored patterns to plot coordinates to improve the visual quality.
-If you are not yet aware of patterns you can now read up on them as well other texture-like color options in the [updated color documentation](https://docs.makie.org/dev/explanations/colors#Textures,-Patterns-and-MatCaps).
+We've enhanced pattern support by adding tests and fixing various issues along the way.
+Patterns should now work more consistently across different plot types and backends.
+Additionally, we've improved line rendering for `LinePattern` and anchored patterns to plot coordinates for better visual quality.

+If you're not yet familiar with patterns, you can now learn more about them, along with other texture-like color options in the [updated color documentation](https://docs.makie.org/dev/explanations/colors#Textures,-Patterns-and-MatCaps).

 ![](./images/pattern.png)